johnalison/WorkingPhilosophy/Books.md

   - Nocebo effect (Feel pain when no physical harm) Opposite of the placebo
   - Infants prior to the 1980s where not anesthetized during major surgery, on belief that couldnt feel pain.
   - Children who experince early adversity and hardship have shorter telomeres.

+# The Design of everyday things
+  - Overall entertaining, didnt take much away.
+  - Duty of machines and people who design them to understand people.
+Not our duty to understand the arbitrary, meaningless dictates of machines
+  - Accident at 3-mile island: problem was plants control systems
+  - People themselves are often unaware of thier true needs, even unaware of the difficulties they encounter.
+  - Most human behavour is the result of subconsious processes => Many of our beliefs about how people behave -- including ourselves -- are wrong.
+  - Tend to believe that thought can be separated from emotion.
+Wrong.
+Cognitive thoughts lead to emotion, emotions  drive thoughts.
+  - Cognition tries to make sense fo the world, emotion assigns value.
+  - We often dont know what we are about to do, say, or think until after we have dont it.
+(Good reason to journal)
+  - We tend to use logic and reason after the fact to justify our decisions to ourselves and others.
+(What does this say about "interpretable AI"?)
+  - "Human error" usually the result of poor design.
+Should be called "System Error"
+  - Dont critize unless you can do better.
+  - B/c so much knowledge is in the environment, suprising how little we need to learn.
+People can do well and still be unable to describe what they do.
+  - Profoundly erroneous truism, that we should cultivate the habit of thinking of what we are doing.
+The precise opposite is the case.
+"Civilization advances by extending the number of important operations which we can perform without thinking about them" - whitehead
+  - Metric system was developed by the French in the 1790s, yet 3 countries still resist its use: USA, Liberia, and Myanmar.
+  - Early plastics were designed to look like wood.
+  - A brilliant solotion to the wrong problem can be worse than no soloution at all.
+  - Good designers never start by trying to solve the problem given to them.
+They start by trying to understand what the real issues are.
+  - Most companies compare features with companies to strengthen weaknesses.
+Better strategy to concentrate on areas where they are stronger and to strengthen them even more, Then focus marketing on strengths.
+  - Reading far faster than listening in terms of aquiring info.
+  - Ford bough scrapped Ford cars to find out wihch parts DIDNT fail.
+Those could be made a lot cheaper.
+(Inversion)